Sustainability and Social Responsibility

 We support the screen sector’s transition to zero-carbon by working with industry and stakeholders to provide access to resources and expertise for sustainability goals.

-Albert, the UK’s leading organisation for environmental sustainability in the screen industry, offers online tools and training, events, practical guidance and thought leadership to screen industry professionals to help them identify and act upon opportunities on and off screen which can lead to effective climate action.
+albert, the UK’s leading organisation for environmental sustainability in the screen industry, offers online tools and training, events, practical guidance and thought leadership to screen industry professionals to help them identify and act upon opportunities on and off screen which can lead to effective climate actionBrowse Albert’s Suppliers Directory here.

-Many of the UK’s production hubs also offer dedicated sustainability representatives, while specialist consultancies are available to help productions of all sizes film more sustainably.
+Many of the UK’s production hubs also offer dedicated sustainability representatives, while specialist consultancies and freelancers are available to help productions of all sizes film more sustainably.

 US-UK Collaboration